Jiangjing0122/NoiseMol/README.md

 Package description data Dataset used in the experiments in the article

-NoiseAug Python files to build a MultiGran model for molecular property predictions.
+NoiseAug Python files to build a NoiseAug model for molecular property predictions.

 # Requirements